-- 5.3.2.
-Access to MHS systems and software applications as appropriate and where necessary to the successful delivery of the Services, with routine evaluation of Vendor sales representatives' need to gain, continue or to end access to these systems and software applications; and - 5.3.3.
+- 5.3.3.
 Key performance indicators in order to monitor performance to established Service standards. - 6.
 Standards for Maintenance and Distribution of Clinical and Non-Clinical Products: - 6.1.
 Supply Chain establishes and maintains appropriate inventory levels ("Par Levels") for and in each applicable clinical and non-clinical area and distributes supplies to such levels in a manner that avoids overstocking. - 6.2.
 Par Levels, distribution and delivery are reviewed and revised routinely in order to improve efficiency and effectiveness. - 6.3.
 Par Level for any Product is established, replenished, and maintained by Supply Chain staff. - 7.
 Standards for Onsite Sales Representatives: - 7.1.
-Sales representatives may visit a MHS department, physician office, or nursing unit only after registering on the GHX VendorMate website, completing the requirements outlined within the VendorMate credentialing system, securing an appointment in advance and signing in to VendorMate kiosks (located on the MHS main hospital campus and on select MHS off-site campuses) in order to have a 24 hour badge printed and displayed on their person while on MHS premises.
-VendorMate is a credentialing and compliance application designed to monitor Business Partner, Supplier and Vendor sales representatives, to ensure the safety of MHS Workforce Members and patients and to maintain the integrity of the MHS Procurement Policy. - 7.2.
-Temporary, longer-term identification badges may be obtained for sales representatives on-site for extended and committed periods of time and only as approved by MHS.
+Sales representatives may visit a MHS department, physician office, or nursing unit only after registering on the GHX VendorMate website, completing the requirements outlined within the VendorMate credentialing system, securing an appointment in advance, and signing in to VendorMate kiosks (located on the MHS main hospital campus and on select MHS off-site campuses), in order to have a 24 hour badge printed and displayed on their person while on MHS premises.
+Temporary, longer-term identification badges may be obtained for sales representatives on-site for extended and committed periods of time and only as approved by appropriate MHS management.